learn-co-curriculum/dsc-ordering-and-limiting/README.md

 Data storage isn't very useful if we can't manipulate, view, and analyze that data.
 Luckily for us, SQL is actually a powerful tool for doing just that.

 In this exercise, we'll walk through executing a handful of common and handy SQL queries.
-If you want to take a deeper dive, however, feel free to check out the resources at the bottom of the page.

 ## Code Along: SQL Queries